MicahElliott/captain/README.md

 ### Note on External Tools Installation

-It is outside Captain's scope to install all your team's trigger tools on every dev's machine.
+It is outside Captain's scope to install all your team's trigger tools on every developer’s machine.
 However, this repo provides an [example script](install-standard-triggers.zsh) that should demonstrate common practice for teams, to get everyone on the same page.
 Basically, a project should have a script (or at least a doc) for getting all the tooling installed.
 It might